jacoblockett/yugipedia-gql/README.md

 * `"legend_of_blue_eyes_white_dragon"`
 * `"leGEND Of Blue eyeS whitE DRaGON"`

 It's not infallible, unfortunately, so do try your best to make sure you spell things correctly.

 ## Errors/Warnings

-Errors have recently been overhauled to be more reliable and informative.
-The errors and warnings keys are nullable, meaning they will be `null` if nothing populated them.
+The errors and warnings keys you'll receive are nullable, meaning they will be `null` if nothing populated them.
 If something exists, they will be an array of errors or warnings respectively.

 #### Basic Categories:

 * __`3xx`__ - These are reserved for warnings
 * __`4xx`__ - These are reserved for errors originating from data collection, such as scraping and/or API errors
-* __`5xx`__ - These are reserved for internal errors, such as GQL query syntax errors or fatal errors (usually my fault; sorry in advance!)
+* __`5xx`__ - These are reserved for internal errors, specifically GQL query syntax errors

 #### Breakdown - 3xx: